-The SPD's Olaf Scholz, the popular mayor of Hamburg, is likely to become finance minister.
+The SPD's Olaf Scholz, Hamburg's former mayor, has been appointed Germany's new finance minister.
 Who is the man taking over from Wolfgang Schäuble and what does this mean for Germany's austerity stance?
 DW takes a look.

-For the first time in almost nine years, Germany's Finance Ministry looks like it will be handed to the Social Democrats (SPD), turning a page after years under the control of German Chancellor Angela Merkel's Christian Democrats (CDU) and former Finance Minister Wolfgang Schäuble.
+For the first time in almost nine years, Germany's Finance Ministry has been handed to the Social Democrats (SPD), turning a page after years under the control of German Chancellor Angela Merkel's Christian Democrats (CDU) and former Finance Minister Wolfgang Schäuble.

-According to German media reports, the man pegged to lead this key ministry is longtime SPD politician and Hamburg Mayor Olaf Scholz — who is also slated to become vice chancellor.
+The man appointed to lead this key ministry is longtime SPD politician and Hamburg Mayor Olaf Scholz — who will also become vice chancellor.

 Known for being a mild-mannered, business-friendly centrist, Scholz's down-to-earth attitude was most evident during coalition talks when he showed up in a running outfit.
 His steady attitude has made him popular in the SPD, but some conservatives worry that he won't be stringent enough with Germany's savings as his predecessor Schäuble.

 It remains to be seen whether Hamburg's mayor will bring the same mild-mannered, flexible attitude to his new post as finance minister

 Hamburg native and Merkel-friendly